 Wabash has DePauw.
 Wittenberg has Ohio Wesleyan.

 Those are the rivalry games for the perennial North Coast Athletic Conference powers.
-Trophies get passed around, though both series have been lopsided in recent years.
 Lines get added to the media guides for rivalries that go back more than 100 years in both cases.

 But the Wittenberg-Wabash game takes a back seat only in the age department.
-The teams meet for the 20th time since 2000 at 1 p.m.
-Saturday in Springfield.
+The teams meet for the 21st time since 2000 at 1 p.m.
+Saturday in Crawfordsville, Ind.
 As usual, first place will be on the line.

 “These are two teams that prepare for this game 12 months of the year,” Wittenberg coach Joe Fincham said in 2017.
 “Everyone knows what’s at stake.”

-Wittenberg leads the series against Wabash 10-9.
+The Wittenberg-Wabash series is tied 10-10 since Wabash joined the NCAC in 2000.
 That doesn’t count Wittenberg’s two victories over Wabash in 1964 and 1965.

 Here’s a look back at the series with a list of superlatives:

 Wildest finish: In 2018 in Springfield, the Tigers overcame a 14-7 halftime deficit, tying the game in the fourth quarter on a touchdown pass from wide receiver Jeff Tiffner to Kennedy.
 The Tigers then sent the game to overtime by scoring on the last play of regulation.
 Kennedy threw a 10-yard touchdown pass to Liam Duncan as time expired.